“If you will it, it is no dream.” -Theodor Herzl

 - Connect: Take 5 students participating in your programs to coffee (on Hillel) to learn more about their experiences.

-- Total Time Commitment: 1-3 hours a week, plus time for 5 coffee conversations through the semester.
+- Total Time Commitment: 1-3 hours a week, plus time for 2 different coffee conversations per week throughout the semester.